Housing Benefit helps people pay their rent. All local councils, and the Housing Executive in Northern Ireland, run a Housing Benefit scheme.

 How is Housing Benefit calculated?

-If you are on income-related Employment and Support Allowance (ESA), Income Support, income-based Jobseeker's Allowance or the Guarantee Credit of Pension Credit, Housing Benefit will cover all your eligible rent.
+If you're on income-related Employment and Support Allowance (ESA), Income Support, income-based Jobseeker's Allowance or the Guarantee Credit of Pension Credit, Housing Benefit will cover all your eligible rent.
 Deductions will only be made if there are ‘non-dependants’ living with you (see below).

-Otherwise, the council will work out how much Housing Benefit you are entitled to by applying a means test.
-In this, they will look at factors such as your age, your family and the level of your disability.
+Otherwise, the council will work out how much Housing Benefit you're entitled to by applying a means test.
+In this, they'll look at factors such as your age, your family and the level of your disability.

 The council will take into account any money you (and your partner, if you have one) have coming in, including earnings, some benefits and tax credits, and things like occupational pensions.
 Any savings (including your partner’s savings) over £6,000 will affect how much Housing Benefit you can get.